 I am an Assistant Professor in the Department of Linguistics and Cognitive Science at the University of Delaware.
-My primary research interests are in syntax and psycholinguistics; I focus mostly on subjecthood, case and agreement, and long-distance dependencies, working primarily with data from Polynesian and Mayan languages.
+My primary research interests are in syntax and psycholinguistics; I focus mostly on subjecthood, case and agreement, and long-distance dependencies, working with data from Polynesian and Mayan languages in particular.
 I am especially interested in the relationship between syntax and sentence processing, and my research makes use of a variety of formal and experimental techniques.
 You can find out more about the Experimental Syntax Lab at UD here.

 Before coming to Delaware, I completed my Ph.D. in Linguistics at the University of Toronto.
 You can download my dissertation here.